Jon Ericksen

 Nick Benson

-Nick lives in Burnsville, MN with his wife and three children.
-He grooves on railroad and aviation photography, geography, weather, and LEGO.
-A freelance web developer, he started JetTip's smart flight alert service in 2017.
+Nick lives in Burnsville, Minnesota with his wife and three children.
+He grooves on railroad and aviation photography, politics, geography, weather, and LEGO.
+He started JetTip's smart flight alert service in 2017, and is now a full-time avgeek.
 He can frequently be found atop a step ladder at MSP's Aircraft Viewing Area.